secretsystems/discord-dero-bot/README.md

-# discord-dero-bot
+# github.com/secretsystems/discord-dero-bot

 This example demonstrates how to utilize the secret-discord-server's secret_pong_bot with DERO functions built in.

 Such as message components, buttons, modals and pongs to user !pings; while also demonstrating ChatGPT's helpful bot, and DERO's wallet API functionality for its permissionless, private by default, cryptocurrency.